o5k/yukari/README.md

 ---

 # Instructions for Server Owners
-To add Yukari to your server, just invite her with the above link.
+To add Yukari to your server, just invite her.
 Yukari will immediately begin alerting using text and audio on earthquakes with a seismic intensity of Shindo 3 or higher.

 ### Configuration
 Of course, you might want to change this behaviour.
 Users with the `Administrator` permission may edit Yukari's config easily using the command `%y config`.
 A configuration applies server-wide.